sergeirocks100/GearStation_Next/.github/CONTRIBUTING.md

 Things you **CAN** do:
 * Label issues appropriately
 * Close issues when appropriate
-* Label PRs.
+* Label pull requests.

 Things you **CAN'T** do:
-* [Close PRs](https://imgur.com/w2RqpX8.png): Only maintainers are allowed to close PRs.
+* [Close pull requests](https://imgur.com/w2RqpX8.png): Only maintainers are allowed to close pull requests.
 Do not hit that button.
 * Close issues purely for breaking a template if the same information is contained without it.

 </details>